genestorian/ShareYourCloning_LinkML/src/docs/about.md

-# ShareYourCloning_LinkML
+# OpenCloning_LinkML

-A LinkML data model for ShareYourCloning
+A LinkML data model for OpenCloning